bernardo-de-almeida/DeepSTARR/README.md

 ## UMI-STARR-seq with designed oligo libraries to test more than 40,000 wildtype and mutant Drosophila and human enhancers

-We designed and synthetised (in oligo pools by [Twist Bioscience](https://www.twistbioscience.com/resources/product-sheet/twist-oligo-pools)) wildtype and TF motif-mutant sequences of Drosophila and human enhancers.
+We designed and synthesised (in oligo pools by [Twist Bioscience](https://www.twistbioscience.com/resources/product-sheet/twist-oligo-pools)) wildtype and TF motif-mutant sequences of Drosophila and human enhancers.
 The activity of each sequence in the oligo libraries was assessed experimentally by **UMI-STARR-seq** in *Drosophila melanogaster* S2 (both developmental and housekeeping UMI-STARR-seq; see figure below) and human HCT116 cells, respectively.

 <img src="img/oligo_UMISTARRseq_enh_mutants.png" width="900" style="margin-bottom:0;margin-top:0;"/>